-For many years when my friends and family asked where I get specific products, I would order it for them or help them obtain the item.
-I wrote, printed and mailed a health newsletter once a month to share health news because I care about people.
+For many years when my friends and family asked where I get specific products.
+I would order it for them or help them obtain the item.
+I wrote, printed, and mailed a newsletter once a month to share health news because I care about people.
 With the advancements in technology, it is easier than ever to share a favorite product link with my best friend, my mom, or my Mimi.
 That is if they are willing to use the internet for shopping, but that's not where I'm going.

 Part of the reason I created my site was to offer help to the people in my life.
-It was just easier to share the information one time than to repeatedly type up long emails explaining how I treated my daughter's ear infection or what the ingredients were in that desert recipe.
+It was just easier to share the information one time than to repeatedly type up long emails explaining how I treated my daughter's ear infection or what the ingredients were in that dessert recipe.

 You may notice some end of post links for hand-picked products that I actually use.
 If you see those there, you can be 100% certain that I have products from those companies in my own home.
 Those products are being used by my family members and myself.
 Every single item in my Recommended section of this blog is a product that I personally use or have used.
 I will never promote a product that I haven't tried and loved.

 When you read a Natural Beauty post written by Macey, our Beauty advisor, rest assured that she has researched the ingredients extensively, tried the product personally, and has given it her professional approval.
 She is very particular about what she uses and what she recommends.
 We have turned down many offers for sponsored posts from companies that we do not believe have consumer welfare as the top priority.

 You will not have to click an X to clear ads on my site.
 Why?
 Because I won't allow them.

 Sometimes when I am trying to read about a remedy for the “cold and flu season” or follow a recipe I've found, and multiple ads pop up for cell phone service, life insurance, and bladder control it kinda pisses me off.
 When I have to click X too many times, I just leave the site, and I don't go back.